ibm-cloudintegration/Think2020/lab-5280/LabGuide.md

 ### Run Integration Server within docker container for local testing

-Run the ACE image in a docker container using below command for local testing of the integration application
+* Run the ACE image in a docker container using below command for local testing of the integration application

 `docker run --name acetestserver -p 7600:7600 -p 7800:7800 -p 7843:7843 --env LICENSE=accept --env ACE_SERVER_NAME=TESTSERVER ibmcom/ace:latest`

 if you see an error that the container name is already in use, change the `--name` parameter to a new values e.g. `--name acetestserver2`

-Command will start ACE integration server running in local docker container.
+This command will start ACE integration server running in local docker container.
 You should see the following messages:

 ![](./img/acelocalrun.png)

-Leave the terminal window open with the integration server running in docker container.
+* Leave the terminal window open with the integration server running in docker container.
 If you interrupt the command it will stop the Integration server and terminate the container.

 ### Perform local testing of the provided compiled integration application (bar file)

-Open another terminal window and change directory to `/home/ibmuser/Think2020/cp4i-ace-server-master/cp4iivt/gen`
+* Open another terminal window and change directory to `/home/ibmuser/Think2020/cp4i-ace-server-master/cp4iivt/gen`

-Deploy the bar file `cp4ivt.bat` in this directory using the following command.
+* Deploy the bar file `cp4ivt.bat` in this directory using the following command.
 The bar file consists of a simple REST API integration flow.

-mqsideploy --admin-host localhost --admin-port 7600 --bar-file cp4iivt.bar
+`mqsideploy --admin-host localhost --admin-port 7600 --bar-file cp4iivt.bar`

 ![](./img/mqsideploy.png)

 The output messages from the command shows the bar file has been successfully deployed to the integration server you have previously started as docker container.

-Test the simple integration flow by starting Firefox browser and enter the below url to call the API.
+* Test the simple integration flow by starting Firefox browser and enter the below url to call the API.

 `http://localhost:7800/cp4iivt/v1/hello`

-You should see the result as shown below:
+* You should see the result as shown below:

 ![](./img/localtest.png)

-As an optional, you can review the integration flow in the project directory using ACE toolkit.
+* As an optional, you can review the integration flow in the project directory using ACE toolkit.

  `/home/ibmuser/Think2020/cp4i-ace-server-master/cp4iivt/`